 You Decide What’s Right for You

 MAT is an appropriate option for many individuals struggling with a SUD.
 Because Suboxone decreases cravings and withdrawal symptoms, it is highly effective at the beginning of one’s recovery.
 Withdrawal from opioid use can be overwhelming and sometimes even dangerous.
 MAT services can greatly lower the symptoms, and risks of withdrawal if administered by a trained healthcare professional.
-If this sounds like a helpful option for you, you can make an appointment below now.

 Sources: